Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 4.2.1 Floats

-Tables and Figures (and several other features of documents like sidebars) are what printers and publishers refer to as ‘floats’.
-This means they are not part of the normal stream of your text, but separate freestanding entities, positioned in a part of the page to themselves (top, middle, bottom, left, right, or wherever the layout designer has specified).
+Floats are not part of the normal stream of your text, but separate freestanding entities, so they can be positioned in a part of the page to themselves (top, middle, bottom, left, right, or wherever the layout designer has specified).
 They always have a caption describing them and they are always numbered so they can be referred to from elsewhere in the text.

-The positioning can be changed by moving the table or figure environment to an earlier or later point in the file, or by using the optional argument to the table or figure environment.
-This can be any mix of the letters h (‘here’), t (‘top’), b (‘bottom’), p (‘page by itself’) to recommend where the Table or Figure should go (order is not significant: LATEX will pick the best fit).
-To make your recommendation stronger, precede the first letter with an exclamation mark (!).
+2. Use the optional argument to the table or figure environment.
+This can be any mix of the letters h (‘here’), t (‘top’), b (‘bottom’), p (‘page by itself’) to suggest to LATEX where the Table or Figure should go (order is not significant: LATEX will pick the best fit).

 \begin{table}[!ht]